PaulDance/xr/CONTRIBUTING.md

 topic about `rustfmt` is covered in `notes/rust/rustfmt.md`.
 One chooses the topic names however one wants obviously, but it must follow the "kebab-case" naming convention like track or exercise slugs.

+Writing notes is not that complicated either: one should aim at covering the most frequent remarks one does when mentoring, so that one may copy-paste from these as much as possible to speed up their mentoring process.
+They can be positive points noting the submission's quality regarding certain aspects, usually presented in lists, or suggestions on how it could be improved, often in separate paragraphs.
+One should respect the various Markdown formatting conventions and also hard-wrap all lines at 80 characters: editors usually help in this regard.